gnosia93/tera-to-redshift/README.md

 Check the feasiblity of redshift migration and provide optimal migration strategy.

 - Item #1 - Data Type and SQL Conversion _(with minial manual efforts)._
-- Item #2 - Find optimal data migration architecture.
+- Item #2 - Find optimal data migration architecture and strategy _(to minimize DW downtime)._
 - Item #3 - Share Monitoring and Performance Tuning Method.
 - Item #4 - Share ETL sample for dimension table with AWS DMS and Glue.